AndreaRibuoli/RIBY/README.md

 In the example the \*PGM object is not saved: I want to note here that, as soon as the GCI job is running as user *QTMHHTP1*, default \*PUBLIC's **\*USE** authority will not be enought for the program to be included in the savefile.
-In the example, I explicitly added QTMHHTP1 user by means of **EDTOBJAUT**.
+In the example, I explicitly added QTMHHTP1 user by means of **EDTOBJAUT** for the two source files.

 The server program receives a **CPF3701** that is silently monitored.